Najac tourism & sightseeing

 Visit Najac (Midi-Pyrenees, France)

-Najac is an unusual village in that it has just one main street running along the top of a ridge, and is towered over by the Najac fortress at the highest point on the ridge - needless to say there are fine views over the Aveyron countryside and the village of Najac.
+Najac is an unusual village in that it has just one main street running along the top of a ridge, and is towered over by the Najac fortress at the highest point on the ridge - needless to say there are fine views over the Aveyron countryside and the village of Najac from the castle.

 The castle was built in the 13th century around an earlier tower, as a strategic defence for Villefranche-de-Rouergue.
 The strategic importance arose during the Hundred Years War and the Albigensian Crusade, during which it became a key strategic cathar stronghold.
 The cathars were of course defeated, and in Najac they were forced to build a church as punishment - now considered to be one of the finest gothic churches in the region.

-On the edge of the village is a 13th century bridge, St Blaise bridge which spans the river Aveyron.
+On the edge of the village there is a 13th century bridge, the Saint Blaise bridge, which spans the river Aveyron.

 Market day in Najac is Sunday.

 There is a great deal to see and do in the countryside around Najac.
-In particular we recommend you visit the picturesque village at Cordes-sur-Ciel, one of our favourite places in the region.
+Among the many small villages nearby, in particular we recommend you visit the picturesque village at Cordes-sur-Ciel, one of our favourite places in the region.

 Najac has received the following tourist classifications: listed town of Art and History ; one of the most beautiful village in France (plus beau villages)